Scholarships

 • This scholarship can be combined with the Early Enrollment Scholarship and the Tiber Health Alumni Scholarship, as long as the applicant complies with the requirements.

-• In the case of a combination of scholarships, the resident scholarship will be applied last and based on the remaining balance after the application of any additional scholarship.
+• In the case of a combination of scholarships, the Resident scholarship will be applied last and based on the remaining balance after the application of any additional scholarship

 Tiber Health Alumni Scholarship